 As we are all teleworking, learning from home, working from home, etc. due to the COVID-19 pandemic, the RLB Library hopes you are able to continue reading and learning about your interests.
 We are continuing our What Are You Reading? blog series Continue reading What are You Reading?
 With Sarah Gilchrist

-In archives and libraries “the stacks” refers to the many archival collections, books, and resources held by the repository for students and researchers to use.
-Archivists, librarians, and others work hard to preserve and make these resources accessible and to Continue reading A Look Behind the Stacks: Caleb Paul, Intern
+In archives and libraries “the stacks” refers to the many resources held by a repository for students and researchers to use.
+Librarians, archivists, academic tutors, and others work hard to preserve and make these resources and collections accessible and to Continue reading Behind the Stacks: Meet the Library with Delores Redman